shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 generic math support, i.e., it was not possible to write `T Plus<T>(T a, T b) => a + b`.
 The release of .NET 7 will have that support, which this library makes use of.
-In addition [a workaround](#dealing-with-math-in-generics) makes it possible to present the same API with netstandard2.0, which is important if one wants to use this library with Unity3D.
+In addition [a workaround](#dealing-with-math-in-generics) makes it possible to present the same API with netstandard2.0, which is important Unity3D compatibility.

 * Flexible Modifiers